cloudmesh/useful-introduction_to_cloud-2015/_sources/iaas/openstack.txt

-In future this file will be created with the help of cloudmesh simplifying access to multiple heterogeneous clouds on FutureGrid.
+In future this file will be created with the help of cloudmesh simplifying access to multiple heterogeneous clouds on FutureSystems.

 List flavors
 ------------